DrJlove/SimpleStaticWebsite/README.md

 # SimpleStaticWebsite
-Used to play around with websites using only html and css
+Used to play around with html and css